kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 ## strlen

-Takes a string as an input and then displays the length of that string, for example:
+Takes a string as an argument and then calculates its length, for example:

 ```php
 echo strlen('string'); // Outputs: 6